PM Modi meets UAE President Sheikh Mohamed in Abu Dhabi | Politics

 PM Modi meets UAE President Sheikh Mohamed in Abu Dhabi

+My gratitude to him, Modi tweeted.This is their first interaction after the UAE leaders election as the new president of the Gulf nation last month.During the meeting, Prime Minister Modi conveyed his heartfelt condolences to Sheikh Mohamed as well as Royal family members, the Ministry of External Affairs said in a press release.Sheikh Khalifa bin Zayed Al Nahyan was a widely respected statesman who worked tirelessly for the people.

-Prime Minister Narendra Modi on Tuesday met UAE's newly-appointed President and Ruler of Abu Dhabi Sheikh Mohamed bin Zayed Al Nahyan here and the two leaders reiterated their commitment to further deepen and diversify the India-UAE Comprehensive Strategic Partnership.
+Prime Minister Narendra Modi on Tuesday met UAE's newly-appointed President and Ruler of Abu Dhabi Sheikh Mohamed bin Zayed Al Nahyan here and the two leaders reaffirmed their commitment to further deepen and diversify the bilateral Comprehensive Strategic Partnership.

 Modi met Sheikh Mohamed during a brief stopover here on his way to India from Germany to personally convey his condolences on the demise of former president of the Gulf nation Sheikh Khalifa bin Zayed Al Nahyan.